 Earning Reports and Financial Statements

-Financial statements and Earning reports of companies can be used to predict stock trends and stock indices.
+Financial statements, revenue trends, and corporate profitability can be used to forecast valuation trends of stocks and stock market indices.
 Income reports are released quarterly, and one of the credible sources for these results is Investing.com.

 The company's performance is measured by comparing actual earnings per share (EPS) with forecasted figures.